notanaverageman/Depso/README.md

 public partial class Container
 {
     // Declare the method to register services.
 Its signature must be
-    // private static void and it must be named RegisterServices. private void RegisterServices()
+    // private void and it must be named as RegisterServices. private void RegisterServices()
     {
         // Register services by calling the AddSingleton, AddScoped, and AddTransient methods.